Overview

 Format Tutorial Chunk Labels

 The “Format Tutorial Chunk Labels” addin accomplishes this renumbering.
-But it also does more, changing all the code chunk names to be consistent with the new Exercise numbers.
-Finally, it ensures that all code chunk labels follow our standard: begin with (up to 30 characters from) the Section Title, remove special characters, replace spaces with dashes, and make all letters lowercase.
+But it also does more, changing all the code chunk names to be consistent with the new exercise numbers.
+Finally, it ensures that all code chunk labels follow our standard: begin with (up to 30 characters from) the topic title, remove special characters, replace spaces with dashes, and make all letters lowercase.

-Since the code chunk labels (derived from the title of the Section in which the Exercise resides) have a hard cutoff at 30 characters, try to make sure that your Section titles are different somewhere in the first 30 characters (including spaces).
+Since the code chunk labels (derived from the title of the topic in which the exercise resides) have a hard cutoff at 30 characters, try to make sure that your topic titles are different somewhere in the first 30 characters (including spaces) within a given tutorial.
 If not, the tutorial will not run since unique code chunk labels are required.